 Further north, behind the Plaza República del Perú you can check out the Alcorta mall – and if you are up for a longer walk, you continue all the way to the coast.

-Strolling along the Avenida Costanera Rafael Obligado, you’ll pass the xx to the your right and the city airport Jorge Newberyto your left and then you get to the glorious Monumento a Cristóbal Colón, the Monument to Christopher Columbus.
+Strolling along the Avenida Costanera Rafael Obligado, you’ll pass the Club de Pescadores to your right and the city airport Jorge Newbery to your left.
+Finally, you get to the glorious Monumento a Cristóbal Colón, the Monument to Christopher Columbus.
 Again you wonder why those conquistadores are still being so glorified.

 As I got here, I was really tired from walking – plus it was in February, Buenos Aires’ sweltering summer month – so I took the bus to Plaza Italia, the heart of the district from where it is just a short walk to all the trendy waterholes of Palermo.